-Freezing is a quick and easy way to preserve your fruit and provides an alternative to bottling and drying it.
+Freezing fruit is a quick and easy way to preserve a fruit glut, and provides an alternative to bottling or drying it.
 This method helps retain more of the fruit’s nutrients than other methods and is much quicker, so is handy if you’re short on time.

 Why Freeze Fruit?